MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-consume-web-service-interact-in-r.md

 ---

-# How to interact with and consume web services in R
+# How to interact with and consume web services in R with mrsdeploy

 **Applies to:  Microsoft R Server 9.x**

 After a web service has been published or updated, any authenticated user can list, examine, and consume that web service.
-You can do so directly in R using the functions in the [mrsdeploy R package](../r-reference/mrsdeploy/mrsdeploy-package.md). the mrsdeploy R package is installed with both Microsoft R Server and Microsoft R Client.
+You can do so directly in R using the functions in the [mrsdeploy R package](../r-reference/mrsdeploy/mrsdeploy-package.md).
+The mrsdeploy R package is installed with both Microsoft R Server and Microsoft R Client.
 Also note that application developers can also consume a web service in the [language of their choice via Swagger](how-to-build-api-clients-from-swagger-for-app-integration.md).

 If you do not want to list, examine, or consume the web service in R, a set of [RESTful APIs](concept-api.md) are also available to provide direct programmatic access to a service's lifecycle directly.